vu-bigdata-2020/example-notebooks/infrastructure/example_Hadoop_map_reduce.md

 ## 1. Setup the VBox Instance :

-### Download and install VirtualBox https://www.virtualbox.org/
+### Download and install VirtualBox from - https://www.virtualbox.org/

 ### Set up a new virtualbox instance with the below configuration: